wso2-attic/puppet-modules/modules/wso2dss/README.md

 ## Running WSO2 Data Services Server with Secure Vault
 WSO2 Carbon products may contain sensitive information such as passwords in configuration files.
 [WSO2 Secure Vault](https://docs.wso2.com/display/Carbon444/Securing+Passwords+in+Configuration+Files) provides a solution for securing such information.

 >Please note that WSO2 Data Services Server 3.5.0 pack doesn't have the Cipher Tool feature installed.
-If you need to apply Secure Vault, please install the Cipher Tool feature and then use that product pack.
+If you need to apply Secure Vault, either use Cipher Tool Feature installed DSS pack or install it via puppet by following below steps.
+>
+>- Create a directory named `lib` under `files/configs` and add the `org.wso2.ciphertool-1.0.0-wso2v3.jar` file to files/configs/lib and add below entries to default.yaml file.
+>
+>    ```yaml
+>    wso2::directory_list:
+>      - lib
+>
+>    wso2::file_list:
+>      - lib/org.wso2.ciphertool-1.0.0-wso2v3.jar
+>     ```
+>
+>- ciphertool.sh, cipher-text.properties and cipher-tool.properties files are added as templates to DSS puppet module.

 Uncomment and modify the below changes in Hiera file to apply Secure Vault.